Hurricane Lisa (2022): Belize

-Central America and Mexico
+Elsewhere in Central America

 Intense flooding, heavy rains and gusty winds, but ultimately moderate damage, took place in portions of northern Guatemala, particularly in Melchor de Mencos, the major border city between Guatemala and Belize.
 Flooding and landslides were worst in Petén, Guatemala's northernmost department, where 143 people were evacuated and 48 were placed in shelters.
 Heavy rains afflicted the northern coast of Honduras, particularly the Bay Islands, although minimal damage was recorded there.

+Mexico

 Heavy rainfall from Lisa extended into southern Mexico as the storm crossed over the area, bringing continued flooding and mudslide threats.
 The storm continued to generate heavy rainfall over parts of the area as it turned north into the Gulf of Mexico.
 The cyclone disrupted the World Wide Technology Championship of the PGA Tour in Cancún, Quintana Roo, forcing players to seeks shelter and disrupting games.